DarrynWells/Pytest_Pycharm/README.md

 # Pytest_Pycharm
-Gaining experience working with Pytest with python
+Gaining experience working with Pytest with python.